Skip to Content

 Expert Tips

-• Let the quinoa, bean, and vegetable mixture cool before rolling them into balls to prevent them from falling apart.
+• Slightly cool the mixture.
+Let the mashed quinoa, beans, and carrots cool slightly before rolling them into balls to prevent them from falling apart.

-• Roll the quinoa balls with oiled hands to keep them from sticking to you.
+• Carefully roll the balls.
+Roll the quinoa balls between oiled hands to keep them from sticking.
+Slightly compress them so they’re tight, preventing them from crumbling.

-If you enjoy the whole grain balls, try more appetizer recipes!
+If you enjoy the crispy quinoa balls, try more bite-sized appetizer recipes!

-Dunk the balls into dipping sauces like sugo al pomodoro, hot mustard, sos czosnkowy, BBQ aioli, lemon dill aioli, Big Mac Sauce, or chipotle lime sauce for a quick snack.
+Dunk the quinoa balls into marinara sauce (sugo al pomodoro) and other dipping sauces such as, Calabrian aioli, hot mustard, sos czosnkowy, BBQ aioli, lemon dill aioli, Big Mac sauce, or chipotle lime sauce for a quick snack the whole family will love.

 What To Do With Leftovers